Building the project

 We are using esbuild to compile TypeScript and bundle all resources into one single JavaScript file.

-For generating a BSL parser, we are using the ts-pegjs
+For generating a BSL parser, we are using the ts-pegjs package, which builds upon pegjs.

-to a TypeScript parser module.
+This package installs a node script which compiles the grammar found in src/grammar/bsl.pegjs to a TypeScript parser module.
 The best way to test and edit the grammar is the pegjs online version, since it has syntax highlighting and live testing.

 In order to generate a NodeJS-independent binary